How it works

 Yes you can have multiple Divertizers which can be managed through the same portal.
 You can create schemes where on one Divertizer members have daily shifts, while at night it diverts to the other Divertizer which has its own day and night shifts.

 However, the subscription fee for the additional Divertizers remains the same.
-When you order an additional Divertizer you can indicate whether you would like to have a new portal or share and existing portal with a previously ordered Divertizer
+When you order an additional Divertizer subscription you can indicate whether you would like to have a new portal or share and existing portal with a previously ordered Divertizer subscription.

 Although prepaid cards might work, we do not recommend using prepaid cards.
 They often do not comply to the standard way of diverting calls.
 Many times they do not even support diverting calls at all

 There is no need for a data-plan (3G/4G/5G) on the SIM as the Divertizer gets all commands through SMS; a connection to the provider is enough.
-The SIM card in the Divertizer should just be capable of handling all diverted calls and sending SMS notifications.
+The SIM card in the Divertizer phone should just be capable of handling all diverted calls and sending SMS notifications.

 Yes you can, although not directly.
 If you purchase a new mobile subscription and permanently divert your non-mobile number to it, you can use this Divertizer on this new mobile number.
 None of your customers or clients need to know this new mobile number; they can still call the old non-mobile number.
 This double diversion does not have any influence on diversion speed; when you call the member on duty, the phone rings immediately.